Luke Laulilii

-Luke Laulilii (born 13 June 2006) is an Australian professional rugby league footballer who plays as a forward for the Wests Tigers in the National Rugby League.
+Luke Laulilii (born 13 June 2006) is an Australian professional rugby league footballer who plays as a er for the Perth Bears in the National Rugby League.

+Background

+Born and raised in Campbelltown, New South Wales, Australia, Laulilii attended Westsfields Sports High School and played football as a Liverpool Catholic Club junior.

+Early career

+Laulilii was selected for the City Origin U16s and 18s teams in 2022 and 2024, representing the Western Suburbs Magpies.

+He is of Samoan descent, and expressed interest in representing Samoa at the 2026 Rugby League World Cup.

+Laulilii was a part of the 2022 Harold Matthews winning squad.
+In 2023, he was selected for the Australian Schoolboys team.
+He and his brother Kit were part of the Wests Tigers junior system, playing for the Western Suburbs Magpies.
+After starting 2024 in the NSW cup for the Magpies, Laulilii was promoted to a top 30 contract with the Wests Tigers until the end of 2026.

 Career

-Born and raised in Campbelltown, Laulilii attended Westsfields Sports High School and played football as a Liverpool Catholic Club junior.
-Laulilii was selected for the City Origin U16's and 18's teams in 2022 & 2024, representing the Western Suburbs Magpies.
-Laulilii is of Samoa descent, expressing interest in representing Samoa at the 2026 Rugby League World Cup.

-In 2023, Laulilii was selected for the Australian Schoolboys team.
-Laulilii, along with his brother Kit, were a part of the Wests Tigers junior system, playing for the Western Suburbs Magpies, Laulilii was a part of the 2022 Harold Matthews winning squad.
-After starting 2024 in NSW cup for the Magpies, Laulilii was promoted to a top 30 contract with the Wests Tigers until the end of 2026.

-In Round 16 2024, Laulilii made his NRL debut for the Tigers against the Canberra Raiders at Campbelltown Stadium in a 42–24 win, scoring a try on debut.
-Laulilii went on to play 5 games in his rookie season, scoring 2 tries.
+In round 16 of the 2024 NRL season, Laulilii made his NRL debut for the Wests Tigers against the Canberra Raiders at Campbelltown Stadium in a 42–24 win, scoring a try on debut.
+He played five games in his rookie season, scoring two tries.

 Laulilii made his first appearance of the 2025 NRL season against the Brisbane Broncos at Suncorp Stadium in a 46-24 loss, scoring a try.
-Laulilii was named on the wing against the Parramatta Eels, for the annual Easter Monday clash between the two clubs at Commbank Stadium, scoring a try in a 38-22 loss.
-Laulilii was selected on the Wing for the NSW U19's State of Origin team.
+He was named on the wing against the Parramatta Eels, for the annual Easter Monday clash between the two clubs at Commbank Stadium, scoring a try in a 38-22 loss.
+Laulilii was selected on the wing for the NSW U19s State of Origin team.

+On 17 January 2026, it was announced that Laulilii had signed a contract with the Perth Bears from 2027.
+On 30 June, he was released from the reminder of his contract, and joined another team for the rest of the season.
+On the same day, the Warriors announced that Laulilii had signed with them for the rest of the season.